caleb-sideras/gox-starter/src/pages/docs/_markdown/pages.md

 ## page.html

 Every route can have a distinct UI defined within a `page.html` file.
-To ensure the route's content is recognized and can be populated into your `index.html`, encapsulate your UI within a *page* block.

 ### Example